 If you are looking for self-monitoring security equipment with simple installation for your property or rental apartment, wire-free security cameras like Reolink Argus 3 Pro are ideal options.

 Such completely wireless security cameras, featured with weatherproof design and sharp night vision, are capable of standing guard keenly indoors and outdoors, day and night.

 When you are going to move out, you are able to remove and take the portable wire-free security cameras effortlessly and reinstall them in your new apartment without any moving and activation fees.

-The video sample below is captured by this battery security camera without contracts, showing a red squirrel's perfect landing and posing in deep snow.
+The video sample below is captured by this battery security camera without contracts, showing the beautiful scenery in deep snow.

-If you prefer a plugged-in self-monitoring surveillance equipment, take a look at Reolink RLC-410, a PoE IP camera that can be added to a Reolink security system.
+If you prefer a plugged-in self-monitoring surveillance equipment, take a look at Reolink RLC-810A, a PoE IP camera that can be added to a Reolink security system.